Superior Numbers - Flash in Fashion?

 |Hakim, Loreweaver||1 of 19||5.26|

 Looks like... not really?
 I mean, there's these, and another ten or so commanders with 2-5 percent of decks running Flash but no Hulk, but everything after that is essentially a rounding error.
 Mostly it's just Rayami.

 Just a man with a man's courage

 So what's the answer?
-Well, I think it's a little complicated.is a genuine, logical part of a deck... but it's not really a staple anywhere else.
+Well, I think it's a little complicated.
+Flash is a genuine, logical part of a Rayami, First of the Fallen deck... but it's not really a staple anywhere else.
 That's not to see it doesn't see play, but I'm not sure any deck aside from Rayami would really suffer were it gone.

 That said, I'm not sure it's accurate to say it doesn't see play outside cEDH either.
 There's plenty of people who seem to be running it for value, and plenty who seem to be running it and Hulk outside cEDH decks, and in that context it probably isn't a warping card.

 I'm genuinely curious to hear what you may think, though.
 Is it worth hitting the decks that run it to balance things in cEDH, or would doing so hurt too many Commander games who are otherwise using it in a way that's equal to the environment's power level?
 Sound off below, and as always, thanks for reading.